ahaywood/redwood-date-test/README.md

 # Redwood Date Test

-This project isn't fancy, but it does a good job of stripping away all the noise and showing you how to use the `Date` and `DateField` components.
+This project isn't fancy, but it does a good job of stripping away all the noise and showing you how to use the Redwood `Date` and `DateField` components.

 ![](/images/event-page-screenshot.png)